reb-jr/ProgrammingAssignment4/CodeBook.md

 1. row bind data/test/subject_test.txt and data/train/subject_train.txt into a subject data frame
 2. row bind data/test/y_test.txt and data/train/y_train.txt into an activitiy data frame
-3. row bind data/test/subject_test.txt and data/train/subject_train.txt <i>including only desired columns</i>
+3. row bind data/test/X_test.txt and data/train/X_train.txt into a measurements data frame <i>including only desired columns</i>
 4. replace column names for each of the above data frames with meaningful/readable names
 5. replace Activity IDs with descriptive names for the data frame produced by step 2
 6. column bind the 3 data frames produced by steps 1, 2, and 3 to produce the intermediary data fram